kbeaverson/pokemon-teambuilder/docs/ood_process/use_cases.md

 ### User creates a team from My Teams screen
 1. User taps "Create team"
 2. User is taken to Teambuilder screen
-3. New team objects is created
+3. New team object is created
 4. New team object is automatically saved to DB (local and online)

 ### User deletes a team from My Teams screen
-1. User opens context menu for a team by long-pressing the team in list of teams
+1. User ~~opens context menu for a team by long-pressing the team in list of teams~~ taps hamburger menu for a team in the list of teams
 2. User taps "Delete team"
 3. User is presented with confirmation dialogue warning "This cannot be undone"
 4. User taps "Delete"